 Most of our halibut fishing is done from anchor at depths ranging from 350′ to 150′.
 Slack water, small tides and good weather also provide opportunities to drift fish.
 We catch our halibut using several different techniques including bait fishing with circle hooks, jig fishing and mooching.
 We rarely use more than 32 oz of weight to stay on bottom.

-SELF GUIDED HALIBUT FISHING can be done within a half hours ride from the lodge in our 20′ aluminum boats.
-The GPS plotter, fish finder and nautical charts included with the boat will assist you well in your search for halibut and our guides will suggest places for you to fish based on weather, tides and recent fish activity.
-Our self guided fishing trips include halibut rods, gaff hook, fish club and a large shark hook to help wrestle the big ones aboard.
+SELF GUIDED HALIBUT FISHING can be done within a half hours ride from the lodge in our 21-23′ aluminum boats.
+The GPS plotter, fish finder and nautical charts included with the boat will assist you well in your search for halibut and dock hands will suggest places for you to safely fish based on weather, tides and recent catch rates.
+Our self guided fishing trips include halibut rods, gaff hook, fish club, large shark hook and halibut harpoon to help wrestle the big ones aboard.

-In the summer, SE Alaska halibut hang out in several different sea bed types but the one thing they’ll all have in common is food.
-Halibut eat crab, shrimp, cod, herring, squid, octopus, salmon, etc. – they are truly the pigs of the sea.
+In the summer, Southeast Alaska halibut hang out in several different sea bed types but the one thing they’ll all have in common is food.
+Halibut eat crab, shrimp, cod, herring, squid, octopus, salmon — they are truly the pigs of the sea.
 Halibut will travel the inside waters through channels, up canals and into shallow bays searching for food.

 The white underside of a halibut helps to hide young fish from predators looking upwards as it blends with the light shining through the water.
 A red rash on the white underside means the halibut has been on the move and is migrating